Person smiling and looking down at their tablet.

 Do North Carolina business owners need to carry workers’ compensation?

-It's always a good idea to buy workers' comp, even if it's just for yourself.
+It's always a good idea to buy workers' comp insurance, even if it's just for yourself.
 Health insurance providers can deny claims for work-related injuries, which is why even sole proprietors may choose to carry coverage.
 It'll also supply part of the wages you'd otherwise miss out on while recovering from a work injury.

 As for when it's required, sole proprietors who have no employees, members of limited liability companies (LLCs), and partners are not counted as employees and are not required to have workers’ compensation coverage.